MostAwesomeDude/construct/docs/intro.rst

 Declarative
 -----------

 Construct does not force users to write code in order to create parsers and builders.
-Instead, Construct gives users a **domain-specific language**, or DSL, for specifying their data structures.
+Instead, Construct gives users a **domain-specific language** for specifying their data structures.
+Parsing and building procedures are already defined.

 Binary
 ------

 Construct operates on bytes, not strings, and is specialized for binary data.
 In the past, there was an experimental support for parsing text but it was dropped in version 2.5.
+That does not mean you cant use fields like unicode CStrings.

 Parser and Builder
 ------------------